RickCraig/localmodel/README.md

 - Added query number modifiers ($gt, $gte, $lt, $lte)

 ## To Do
-- Add Delete/Remove
-- Add a check for localstorage
 - Add the option of using localsession
 - Add references/relationships to other models
 - Add Populate (similar to Mongoose)